Table of Contents

 Think of phytic acid as a tiny biological locker.
 It holds onto minerals like phosphorus, calcium, and magnesium, keeping them tucked away for the plant’s future use.
 When we eat unsprouted grains, that "locker" stays closed, which can make the grain harder for some people to digest and prevent our bodies from absorbing all those good minerals.

-When you sprout wheat berries, you are essentially telling the seed, "It’s time to grow."
-The grain releases enzymes that break down the phytic acid, unlocking the minerals and beginning to convert some of the starch into simpler sugars.
-This is why sprouted grain flour often tastes slightly sweeter and feels lighter in the stomach.
+When you begin wheat berries sprouting, you are essentially telling the seed, "It’s time to grow."
+This process activates phytase, a specific enzyme that works to break down phytic acid.
+As this "locker" opens, the bioavailability of minerals increases significantly.
+Beyond mineral access, the sprouting process boosts the levels of essential nutrients like folate and the amino acid lysine, which is typically the limiting amino acid in grains.
+The grain begins to convert some of the starch into simpler sugars, which is why sprouted grain flour often tastes slightly sweeter and feels lighter in the stomach.

 Pantry Wisdom: Sprouting doesn't just change the nutrition; it changes the flavor.
 If you find whole wheat flour too bitter or "grassy," sprouted wheat flour is often the bridge to a flavor profile you will actually enjoy.